All Is True

-All Is True is a 2018 British fictional historical film directed by Kenneth Branagh and written by Ben Elton.
+All Is True is a 2018 British historical film directed by Kenneth Branagh and written by Ben Elton.
 It stars Branagh as playwright William Shakespeare.
 The film takes its title from an alternative name for Shakespeare's play Henry VIII.

 Plot

 After the Globe Theatre burns down in 1613 during a performance of Shakespeare's play Henry VIII, William Shakespeare, aged 49, returns home from London to Stratford-upon-Avon to rejoin his wife, Anne Hathaway.
 Shakespeare and Anne have a distant relationship, as he has spent most of their marriage working in London, and she is a down-to-earth country woman who cannot read or write.
-Their marriage has never recovered from the death of their son Hamnet, aged 11, in an outbreak of plague in Stratford while his father was in London.
+Their marriage has never recovered from the death of their son Hamnet, aged 11, of plague in Stratford, while his father was in London.
 While they also have two daughters, Hamnet was Shakespeare’s favourite child, especially because of the poems which he believes the child wrote.
 Shakespeare now devotes his time to tending to the family garden.
 In spite of his hard work he is not very successful.

 The Shakespeares' elder daughter Susanna is married to a doctor named John Hall, who is a prominent Puritan in town.
 Susanna has to stifle her independence and her own personality to live by her husband's moral codes.
-She is accused of committing adultery, and faces a public trial.
-Shakespeare terrifies her accuser by claiming that he knows an African actor who was once in love with Susanna, and who would kill anyone who ruined her good name.
+She is accused of committing adultery with local haberdasher Rafe Smith and faces a public trial.
+Shakespeare terrifies her accuser by claiming that he knows an African actor who was once in love with Susanna and who would kill anyone who ruined her good name.
 The accuser fails to attend the hearing, as a consequence of which Susanna is acquitted.
-Anne is impressed by her husband's actions, especially as she knows that he was lying: the African actor was a gentle person who would never harm anyone.
+Anne is impressed by her husband's actions, especially as she knows that he was lying; the African actor was a gentle person who would never harm anyone.

 Shakespeare's younger daughter, Judith (Hamnet's twin), is outspoken in her doubts about the role of women in Jacobean England.
 She has not been allowed to have an education or opportunities in life, because it is expected she will marry and provide children.
-She has refused to marry, and is bitter at her father for not loving her as much as her dead brother.
+She has refused to marry and is bitter at her father for not loving her as much as her dead brother.
 One night during an argument, Judith confesses to Shakespeare that it was she who wrote the poems, rather than her brother.
-They were in Hamnet's handwriting because Judith cannot read or write, and dictated them to him.
+They were in Hamnet's handwriting because Judith cannot read or write and dictated them to him.
 Anne agrees that Hamnet was not especially intelligent; they have hidden this from Shakespeare so he would be able to keep his fond memories.